Africa has been spared so far from coronavirus. Why? | DW | 14.02.2020

 Chinese travelers made up the biggest group of customers on Ethiopian Airlines, Africa's largest carrier, according to Quartz Africa.

-This booming travel between China and Africa is a possible route for transmission of the coronavirus, which has killed 1,369 people and infected 46,997 globally to date.
+This booming travel between China and Africa is a possible route for transmission of the new coronavirus, which has killed 1,369 people and infected 46,997 globally, according to the latest WHO figures.

 So why has Africa been spared so far?